-In the last part, we have discuss the first four of them: Ways of thinking, Actions and Behaviour, Choices of words, and Action time of a great leader.
-Now, let's go to the three remaining ones!
+In the last part, we have discussed the first four of them: Ways of thinking, Actions and Behaviour, Choices of words, and Action time.
+Now, let's examine the remaining three!

 In the leadership position, perhaps anyone wants to be recognised as having high-performance leadership.
 However, many leaders now fail to achieve that goal.
 Then, they slip on the path of self-assertion, not bringing their team’s general efficiency.